Calculating Mean, Median, etc. in R

 Tip

-The short-hand for a consecutive list like 1, 2, 3, 4, 5, 6 is 1:6.
-Try changing the dice_values variable to 1:20 and get the average dice value on a 20 sided die—common in tabletop games like Dungeons & Dragons.
+The short-hand for a consecutive list like c(1, 2, 3, 4, 5, 6) is 1:6.
+Try changing the first line to dice_values = 1:20 and get the average dice value on a 20 sided die—common in tabletop games like Dungeons & Dragons.

 What is the average roll on a 20 sided die?

-Likewise, the median(), sd(), var(), and range() functions exists to calculate the median, (sample) standard deviation, (sample) variance, and range respectively.
-Remember that the sample s.d. or var formulas have a denominator of \(n - 1\) rather than \(n\).
+Likewise, the median(), sd(), var(), and range() functions exists to calculate the median, (sample) standard deviation, (sample) variance, and range (as an interval) respectively.
+Remember that the sample standard deviation or variance formulas have a denominator of \(n - 1\) rather than \(n\).

-Mode is a less common calculation and the mode() function in R does not calculate the mode but does something much different having to do with programming internals.
+Mode is a less common calculation and R does not have a function to calculate it.

 Instead, we can calculate the mode as we did in Activity 1 by using the table() function and then reading the output to determine which data point occurred the most.